 1. Neutral Grip

-The neutral grip has a natural propensity to turn the clubhead towards a square impact position thus producing a straight ball trajectory and neither of your hands becomes dominant during the swing.
+The neutral grip has a natural propensity to turn the clubhead toward a square impact position, thus producing a straight ball trajectory.
+Neither of your hands becomes dominant during the golf swing.

-To produce a neutral grip you start by positioning your clubface square to the ball at address, then place your leading hand on the handle and make sure that only the two knuckles of your index finger and middle finger of the leading hand, are detectable when looking down at it.
+To produce a neutral grip, start by positioning your clubface square to the ball at address, then place your leading hand on the handle and ensure that only the two knuckles of your index finger and middle finger of the leading hand are detectable when looking down at it.

-To do this golf grip, add your trailing hand at a lower point the handle in a mirror image of your leading hand and the palms facing each other.
+To do this golf grip, add your trailing hand at a lower point to the handle in a mirror image of your leading hand and the palms facing each other.
 As per the leading hand, only the two knuckles of the index finger and the middle finger of the trailing hand should be detectable.
 That’s the hand placement golf club positions for the neutral grip.

 The neutral grip produces 2 V’s facing marginally to the right of your nose for right-handed golfers.